Estefania García

 Estefania Priscila García Mendoza (born 13 May 1988, Portoviejo) is an Ecuadorian judoka.
 At the 2012 Summer Olympics she competed in the Women's 63 kg, but was defeated in the second round.

 She competed in the women's 63 kg division at the 2016 Summer Olympics in Rio de Janeiro.
 She defeated Mamadama Bangoura of Guinea in the first round and was then defeated by Kathrin Unterwurzacher of Austria in the next round.
 She was the flag bearer for Ecuador during the Parade of Nations.

-She represented Ecuador at the 2020 Summer Olympics.
+She represented Ecuador at the 2020 Summer Olympics in Tokyo, Japan.